jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Nice To Have

+- use built in `is_x` functions instead of `token_name`
+- end tokens should all have start tokens that caused them?
+- why does fcb with only newlines and newlines with ws not fold down to text?

 - make better use of `index_indent`
 - merge leading_spaces code from both container tokens
 - refactor `for stack_index in range(len(parser_state.token_stack) - 1, -1, -1):`
   from different areas into one helper function
   - leaf parse_paragraph
   - len(parser_state
-- use built in `is_x` functions instead of `token_name`
-- end tokens should all have start tokens that caused them?
 - where is `elif starting_whitespace:` used? why? better way to do it?
 - image token handling confusing and non-standard
 - fenced code block handling of line/col could be better